 Attendance: You are expected to attend class every day, and failure to attend will negatively impact your grade.
 Attendance is critical to your success in this class.
-Both lectures and in-class activities are integral to the course content.
+Lectures, active learning, and participating as audience members are integral to the course content.
 What is more, you and your peers collectively create a unique and interactive learning environment for each other.
 It is expected that you will actively participate in class while attending, so expect to be involved.
 NOTE: See "Attendance" section above under "Course Requirements" for a thorough explanation of how the semester grade can be impacted by a lack of attendance.
+Participation is evaluated in a distinct way, described separately.